Kentucky Alignment of Employment Initiatives

-The Kentucky Employment First Council was created by the Employment First Executive Order on May 15, 2018.
-The 27-member group consists of people with disabilities, family members, employers, state agency representatives, and provider agencies.
+The Kentucky Employment First Council was created by the Employment First Executive Order on May 15, 2018 and has been continued with an additional Executive Order on June 29, 2020.
+The 31-member group consists of people with disabilities, family members, employers, state agency representatives, and provider agencies.
 Employment First is the principal that everyone, including people with significant disabilities, can work in competitive integrated employment.
 Kentucky’s Executive Order states “…competitive and integrated employment in the community shall be considered the first and primary option for persons with disabilities of working age who have communicated a desire to become employed.”
 Subcommittees of the Council are: Advocacy, Providers, Employer Engagement, and Transition.
 Click for more information on the first meeting of the Employment First Council.

 The KentuckyWorks Collaborative was created in January, 2019 by Executive Order to guide the implementation of the Kentucky Workforce Innovation Board’s (KWIB) strategic plan.
 The 18-member collaborative includes members from federal agencies, local workforce boards, and employers.
 The KentuckyWorks Collaborative will set a common strategic direction, prioritize implementation actions, increase communication among stakeholders, and identify challenges and opportunities in implementation.
 Click for more information about the KentuckyWorks Collaborative.

-RETAIN Kentucky* is one of eight state federal Retaining Employment and Talent After Injury/Illness Network (RETAIN) demonstration grants.
-The RETAINing Kentucky’s Workforce through Universal Design (RKW-UD) pilot will focus on using early, coordinated health and employment services to prevent long-term unemployment due to injury or illness caused by events off of a job.
+RETAIN Kentucky* is one of five states awarded federal Phase 2 Retaining Employment and Talent After Injury/Illness Network (RETAIN) demonstration grants.
+The RETAINing Kentucky’s Workforce through Universal Design (RKW-UD) pilot focused on using early, coordinated health and employment services to prevent long-term unemployment due to injury or illness caused by events off of a job.
 RETAIN is led by the Department of Labor’s Office of Disability Employment Policy (ODEP), in partnership with the department’s Employment and Training Administration and the Social Security Administration.
-In the second phase, four of the pilots will be chosen to implement their models.
 The Office of Vocational Rehabilitation is the lead agency for the project.
-Phase 1 of the grant will start a 10 month pilot project in June 2019 in the KentuckianWorks area.
-Kentucky plans on applying for Phase 2 of the grant which would allow for projects to expand to other areas of the state.
+Phase 1 of the grant consists of a pilot project which began in June 2019 and includes Louisville, Lexington and surrounding counties.
+Kentucky has received Phase 2 of the grant to enable expansion of this Return to Work/Stay at Work model statewide.

 KentuckyWorks* Partnerships in Employment State Systems Change Grant (PIE) is a 5 year grant that began in 2016.
 The goals of the PIE Grant are to improve employment outcomes for youth with intellectual and developmental disabilities and to raise awareness and the expectation that people with significant disabilities can contribute to the workforce.
 PIE exists through interagency partnerships, collaborative professional development, and statewide information sharing to schools, professionals, students, families, and employers.
 Visit kentuckyworks.org for more information.